AN OVERVIEW OF THE END TIMES

 As we have seen above, the rapture will be after the tribulation.
 We must conclude therefore, that the rapture will rescue believers, not from the Satan driven tribulation, which will be allowed by God, but the rapture will rescue believers from the day of God’s wrath and vengeance upon those who drove the tribulation.
 We read in I Thess.
 1:10, “And to wait for His Son from heaven, Whom He raised from the dead, even Jesus, Which delivered us from the wrath to come“.
 The Companion Bible note on the word translated “delivered” reads, “delivered = rescueth”.
 In any case, it is clear that this wrath is yet future when Paul wrote this because of the phrase “to come”.
 This tells us that believers will be rescued from God’s wrath.
 At what point will God’s wrath be meted out, i.e. when will believers be rescued?
 I would like to offer the scriptural evidence that will prove that God’s wrath will be meted out in the day of the Lord.
 That would mean that the rapture and resurrection will occur at the very beginning of the day of the Lord.

 Rev. 6:17 tells us of God’s future wrath.
 “For the great day of His wrath is come; and who shall be able to stand?”
 Verses 12-13 tell of the signs of this wrath to come.
 “And I beheld when He had opened the sixth seal, and, lo, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became as blood; and the stars of heaven fell unto the earth…..”.
-As we compare the signs of the wrath of God to come with the signs of the day of the Lord, we shall see that they are the same signs, proving, of course, that the day of the Lord is the day of God’s wrath.
+As we compare the signs of the wrath of God to come with the signs of the day of the Lord, we shall see that they are the same signs, proving, of course, that the day of the Lord begins with the day of God’s wrath.
 We read in Joel 3:14-16, “Multitudes, multitudes in the valley of decision: for the day of the Lord is near in the valley of decision.
 The sun and the moon shall be darkened, and the stars shall withdraw their shining.
 The Lord also shall roar out of Zion, and utter His voice from Jerusalem; and the heavens and the earth shall shake….”.

 Let us tie these prophecies together: